Swarthmore Lecture

 The Swarthmore Lecture has two key purposes: to interpret to Quakers their message and mission and to make the wider public aware of the spirit, the aims, and fundamental principles of Friends.

 The Swarthmore Lecture usually takes place each year during Britain Yearly Meeting.
-The lecture is funded for and organised by Woodbrooke and is an important part of Woodbrooke’s learning programme and has a key place in the life of Quakers in Britain.
+The lecture is funded and organised by Woodbrooke.
+It is an important part of Woodbrooke’s learning programme and has a key place in the life of Quakers in Britain.

 If you enjoy the Swarthmore lecture and would like to support Woodbrooke in providing future lectures then please consider making a donation to support this important part of our work.